-- Syntax definition, where the syntax of the interface description is specified using a subset of the JavaCC 121 [5] notation.
-122 - Constraints, where the interface binding (connectivity) constraints are specified.
-These include • 123 - Should match: Here the terms (identified in the syntax definition section using the JavaCC 124 notation) that should match between two interfaces to be considered compatible (allowed to 125 bind) are identified.
-For example, in a functional interface, for two interfaces to be compatible, 126 the function names and argument types should match.
-127 - Protocols supported: A list of the protocols that this interface type can support for communication 128 is provided, e.g., IIOP, HTTP, method invocation.
-129 - Allow multiple bindings: This is a Boolean value that states whether multiple binding is allowed on 130 this interface.
-For example, this property is set to true on a server socket interface to allow for 131 binding multiple client socket interfaces.
-On the other hand, it is set to false on the client socket interface.
-133 - Factory: This is a Boolean value that states whether the interface is a factory.
-A factory interface 134 means that when a connection request is received on this interface, a new connection dedicated 135 interface is created to handle that particular request while the main interface continues to listen to 136 new incoming requests.
-For example, server socket interfaces in java are factories.
-On the other hand, C + + sockets are not.
-In C + +, the factory functionality is to be implemented by the 138 programmer if needed.
-139 - Persistent: This is a Boolean value which when set to true indicates a persistent interface (the 140 internal data of the interface component are kept unchanged after the current connection has ended) and when set to false indicates a transient interface (internal data are reset to initial values 142 when the current connection is terminated).
-143
+- Syntax definition: where the syntax of the interface description is specified using a subset of the JavaCC [5] notation. - Constraints: where the interface binding (connectivity) constraints are specified.
+These include: - Should match: here the terms (identified in the syntax definition section using the JavaCC notation) that should match between two interfaces to be considered compatible (allowed to bind) are identified.
+For example, in a functional interface, for two interfaces to be compatible, the function names and argument types should match. - Protocols supported: a list of the protocols that this interface type can support for communication is provided.
+E.g.: IIOP, HTTP, method invocation, etc.

+- Allow multiple bindings: This is a Boolean value that states whether multiple binding is allowed on this interface.
+Example: this property is set to true on a server socket interface to allow for binding multiple client socket interfaces; on the other hand, it is set to false on the client socket interface. - Factory: This is a Boolean value that states whether the interface is a factory.
+A factory interface means that when a connection request is received on this interface, a new connection dedicated interface is created to handle that particular request while the main interface continues to listen to new incoming requests.
+Example: server socket interfaces in java are factories.
+On the other hand, C++ sockets are not.
+In C++, the factory functionality is to be implemented by the programmer if needed. - Persistent: This is a Boolean value which when set to true indicates a persistent interface (the internal data of the interface component is kept unchanged after the current connection has ended) and when set to false indicates a transient interface (internal data is reset to initial values when the current connection is terminated).